 - They can block oxygen from binding to red blood cells.

-- interfere with DNA synthesis
+- Toxins can interfere with DNA synthesis.

-- block absorption of vitamins and minerals
+- They block the absorption of vitamins and minerals.

-The body is designed to get rid of toxicity through your liver, kidneys and intestines.
+The body is designed to get rid of toxicity through your liver, kidneys, and intestines.
 When these three main pathways aren’t functioning properly, toxins exit through your skin and lungs.
-Acne, skin rashes and chronic fatigue are just a few signs your body is swamped with toxins.
+Acne, skin rashes, and chronic fatigue are just a few signs your body is swamped with toxins.
 Since toxins are everywhere, it’s nearly impossible to eliminate all toxicity from your life.

 1. Constant fatigue:

-2. Stubborn weight gain:
+2. Stubborn Weight Gain:

-3. Bad breath:
+3. Bad Breath

 Your intestines are designed to eliminate toxins daily.
-If you’re constipated, all those toxins are being stored throughout your body with negative health consequences.
-In addition to stomach upset, constipation causes:
+If you’re constipated, all those toxins are being stored throughout your body and can negatively affect your health.
+Your diet can expose you to many toxins, especially if it’s heavy on processed foods filled with chemicals, pesticides, and preservatives.
+In addition to stomach upset, constipation can cause:

-- aches and pains
+- Aches and pains

-5. Scent sensitivity:
+5. Scent Sensitivity

 If smells (especially fragrances) trigger headaches or make you sick to your stomach, it can be a clue your body is fighting toxic overload.

-6. Muscular aches and pains:
+6. Muscular Aches and Pains

-7. Skin reactions:
+7. Skin Reactions